ubiquity/ubiquibot/README.md

 `evm-network-id` is ID of the EVM-compatible network that will be used for payouts.

-`price-multiplier` is a base number that will be used to calculate bounty price based on the following formula: `price = price-multiplier * time-label-weight * priority-label-weight * 100`
+`priceMultiplier` is a base number that will be used to calculate bounty price based on the following formula: `price = priceMultiplier * timeLabelWeight * priority-label-weight * 100`

-`time-labels` are labels for marking the time limit of the bounty:
+`timeLabels` are labels for marking the time limit of the bounty:

 - `name` is a human-readable name
 - `value` is number of seconds that corresponds to the time limit of the bounty